 The physics interfaces, options, and functionalities in this module are tailored to account for processes in porous media.
 The Heat Transfer interfaces, for example, include options to automate the calculation of effective thermal properties for multicomponent systems.
 The fluid flow equations represent a wide range of possibilities.
 Included are Richards' equation, which describes nonlinear flow in variably saturated porous media.
 The options for saturated porous media include Darcy's law for slow flow and the Brinkman equations where shear is non negligible.
 The Laminar Flow and Creeping Flow interfaces cover free flows at different Reynolds numbers.
 The module also treats the transport of chemical species.
-The Transport of Diluted Species interface account for the transport of examples link these physics interfaces together.
+The Transport of Diluted Species interface account for the transport of species in free flow, saturated, and partially saturated porous media.
+A number of examples link these physics interfaces together.